Show Me the Money!

 Have a Budget and Stick to It

-This is a big one.
+Additionally, this is a big one.
 By creating and staying loyal to a set budget, you can keep your cash flow as healthy as possible.

 Banks are far more likely to trust a small business owner with their money if they believe they can get that money back eventually.